erjosito/azure-networking-lab/README.md

 </html>
 ```

-**Step 3.**	Verify the logic of the "/var/www/html/index.php" file in each NVA VM, from the putty window connected to any of the NVAs.
+**Step 3.**	Verify the logic of the "/var/www/html/index.php" file in each NVA VM.
+Connect to one of the NVAs from the jump host, and have a look at the file `/var/www/html/index.php`.
 As you can see, it returns the HTTP code 200 only if a list of IP addresses or DNS names is reachable.
-You can query this from any VM, for example, from your Putty window connected to Vnet1-vm1:
+For example, if the firewall has lost internet connectivity for some reason, or connectivity to its management server, you might want to failover to the other one:

 ```
+lab-user@myVnet1-vm2:~$ ssh 10.4.2.101
+lab-user@10.4.2.101's password:
+lab-user@linuxnva-1:~$
 lab-user@linuxnva-1:~$ more /var/www/html/index.php
 <html>
    <header>